 - An average of 3 concurrent viewers per stream

 - 7 unique broadcast days in the last 30 days

 - At least 500 total broadcast minutes in the last 30 days

 Its tough to get there, especially getting 50 followers and an average of three concurrent viewers.
 If you’re having trouble, check out this guide on how to get there in 30 days.

-Now, back to making money as a Twitch Affiliate.
+Now, back to making money online as a Twitch Affiliate.

 How Do Twitch Affiliates Make Money?

-There are multiple different ways a Twitch affiliate can make money.
+There are multiple different ways a Twitch affiliate can earn money.
 These include getting subscribers, donations, cheers, affiliate marketing, and sponsorships.

 Making Money with Twitch Subscribers

 The first way that most affiliates start generating income is by getting subscribers.
 Twitch offers three different tiers for subscribers